smyleeface/LambdaSharpTool/ReadMe.md

 }
 ```

-The λ# deployment tool uses a YAML file to compile, upload, and deploy the CloudFormation stack all in one step.
-The YAML file describes the entire deployment: its parameters, resources, and functions.
+The λ# deployment tool uses a YAML file to compile the C# projects, upload assets, and deploy the CloudFormation stack in one step.
+The YAML file describes the entire deployment including the parameters, resources, and functions.

 ```yaml
 Name: GettingStarted